Traveling in Morocco

 Fes

-Fes el Bali’s huge, maze-like medina, which is the largest car-free urban area in the world, is regarded as the Arab region’s best-preserved old city.
+In addition, Fes el Bali’s huge, maze-like medina, which is the largest car-free urban area in the world, is regarded as the Arab region’s best-preserved old city.
 In 1981, Fes el Bali was designated as a UNESCO World Heritage Site.

 Marrakech